NREL/buildstockbatch/docs/project_defn.rst

 .. note::

    Many of these options overlap with options specified in the :ref:`postprocessing` section.
-The options here take pecedence when running on AWS.
+The options here take precedence when running on AWS.
 In a future version we will break backwards compatibility in the config file and have more consistent options.